tarwn/lessthandot-hugo/blogs/content/posts/2012-11-29-java-training-day-4.md

 This was added in Java 1.4, it is a simple way to check run-time conditions and throw exceptions when you are debugging code

 It can be enabled or disabled at runtime, by default they are disabled, use the -ea switch from the command line to enable it.
-Since Java doesn&#8217;t have a preprocessor this would be a way to do testing without having to modify the code
+Since Java doesn't have a preprocessor this would be a way to do testing without having to modify the code

 **Input/Output**